-Royal Brougham, who began his career as a sportswriter for the school paper, suggested the Quakers as the school nickname in 1920.
+in 1920.
 As time passed, the green and black Quakers were a force to be reckoned with on the sports scene.
-Early traditions developed and persisted, such as White Clothes Day (when all students dressed in white), the Ben Franklin Assembly celebrating the birthday of the school's namesake, and an annual kite-flying contest.
+Early traditions developed and persisted, such as White Clothes Day when all students dressed in white, the Ben Franklin Assembly celebrating the birthday of the school's namesake, and an annual kite-flying contest.

-Enrollment increased dramatically and, by 1920, the building had exceeded its capacity, housing 1,450 students.
+Enrollment increased dramatically and by 1920 the building had exceeded its capacity, housing 1,450 students.
 With the opening of Garfield High School in 1923, crowded conditions eased, but not for long.
-In 1925, the district acquired property to the east and a new wing was constructed, adding a large band room, two art rooms, domestic science and mechanical drawing rooms, and 10 other classrooms.
-At this time, the library moved into larger quarters, and its old space became a typing room.
+In 1925, the district acquired property to the east and a new wing was constructed, adding a large band room, two art rooms, domestic science, and mechanical drawing rooms, and 10 other classrooms.
+At this time, the library moved into a larger area, and its old space became a typing room.
 A large portable, located to the north of the new wing and called Study B, served various purposes from 1925 to 1955.